PerryRylance/DataTable.js/README.md

 This library handles client and server side record fetching, including search, sort and pagination.

 This is the client side component.
-Feel free to write your own, or extend `PerryRylance.DataTable` by overriding `createInstance`.
+Feel free to write your own, or extend `DataTable` and `createInstance` to return instances of your extended class.

 If you're looking for the server side library, please see <https://github.com/PerryRylance/DataTable>